magitek-telescope/github-top-show-org/README.md

-# github-top-show-teams
-Show Your team icon and links on Github top page Chrome Extension.
+# GitHub Organization Show Extenstion

+Chrome Extension.

+On the top page of GitHub, you will see a list of your Organization.